 Jeremy's memberships/positions include:

-- member of the Executive Board for Region 2 of the Dispute Resolution Board Foundation (DRBF);
+- former president and member of the Executive Board for Region 2 of the Dispute Resolution Board Foundation (DRBF);

 - sitting on the CIArb Adjudication Sub-Committee;